 This leaflet has been produced by the International Water Management Institute (IWMI) www.iwmi.org.
-For more information on this project contact: Dr. Davie Kadyampakeni, project leader in Ghana, (d.kadyampakeni@cgiar.org) and Dr. Nicole Lefore, project manager (n.lefore@cgiar.org).
+For more information on this project in Ethiopia, contact: Dr. Petra Schmitter, project leader in Ethiopia and Tanzania, (p.schmitter@cgiar.org) and Dr. Nicole Lefore, project manager (e-mail: n.lefore@cgiar.org).